Are you on the fence about buying a Rotimatic? Or even wondering what is the Rotimatic?

 Noisy and large footprint – As I said before, the Rotimatic is noisy and bulky.

 I don’t remember my taxes but shipping to USA was $80 standard and $130 expedited.
-(I went for the expedited shipping)
+(I opted for expedited shipping).

-I have experienced the quick trouble shooting myself when my Rotimatic didn’t perform up to par in the first week.
+I have experienced the quick troubleshooting when my Rotimatic didn’t perform up to par in the first week.

 I never made rotis, but if you did then no more kneading and rolling.
 That outweighs most cons in my opinion.

 What’s more, you won’t even have to wait in line and will soon enough have your machine to try the delicious recipes for yourself.

 That’s it for now!
 Keep the questions coming and I will answer it whenever possible.